roessland/withoutings/README.md

 source env.sh && go run cmd/main.go
 ```

+The webhook secret must be added in the registered callback path in the Withings Developer Dashboard.
+See `env.example.sh`.

 ## Forward remote port to local port

 To make callback to a remote server call your development app you can